 God is wild and wonderful.
 He is also unpredictable.
 He exalts the likes of Judah.
 He blesses adulterers like King David.
 He forgives betrayers like Peter.
 He saves persecutors and murderers like Paul.
 Judah, at the end of his life, offered to give his own for the life of another brother.
 His father, Jacob, lived long enough to see Judah choose righteousness.
 The common thread in all of these stories was a heart of repentance.
 God’s forgiveness was, and is, so radical that an entire past is put under His atoning blood.

 No family is perfect.
-In the past few days, I’ve heard from more than a few who say that they have not seen their grandchildren in years.
-They grieve over that and feel embarrassed in public when others ask if they have children and grandchildren.
+I’ve talked with so many over the years who tell me that they have not seen their grandchildren in years.
 Is the Gospel of Jesus Christ relevant to them?
 Is it relevant to us in the very places we long to see the righteousness of God revealed in the lives of our family members?
 Oh yes.

 This Christmas, as we hear the Christmas story and are tempted to zone out at the reading of the lineage of Jesus, let’s wake up and sit on the edge of our seat.
 When Judah’s name is mentioned, we can rejoice that God works in family messes.
 No one is out of His reach.
 We should never stop praying for forthcoming repentance.
 God is good for every promise He has made.

 For every family ‘Joseph’, there are tears of joy.
 For every family ‘Judah’, there are tears of faith.
 You are God over every family drama that is brought to your feet in prayer.
 Amen